In a future where foundational work is automated, how will we build careers?

 Take, for example, the audit profession.
 Entry-level auditors are often given repetitive work like reviewing transactions.
-Though many would see this as passing rote and repetitive” tasks down the chain to the junior members of the team, these jobs actually serve a valuable purpose.
+Though many would see this as passing rote and repetitive tasks down the chain to the junior members of the team, these jobs actually serve a valuable purpose.
 Through reviewing those transactions, a keen auditor can learn best practices for organizations and their reporting methods.
 They can learn real-world applications of things they’ve thus far only read in books.
 Most importantly, however, they can gain valuable experience that can make them more attractive in the future of their career.

-In a future where that learning is no longer a direct part of the job, where will it come from> More importantly, where will the “entry level” be for young workers and how will they gain the skills and experience to advance into more senior positions and into management?
+In a future where that learning is no longer a direct part of the job, where will it come from?
+More importantly, where will the “entry level” be for young workers and how will they gain the skills and experience to advance into more senior positions and into management?

 Interestingly, answering those questions when it comes to automation requires a bit of speculation about what kind of jobs will be created in this new world of automation.
 “Bots,” as we call them colloquially, will be able to do many of the things that we consider time consuming and repetitive, but the one thing they will not be able to do, at least well, is supervise other bots.
-Organizations—whether in auditing or any other specialty—will need to create jobs centred around ensuring that bots are working effectively.
-That oversight will require two different skillsets: the first is actually managing the bots, but the second is actually knowing what they’re doing to verify that they’re doing it correctly.
+Organizations—whether in auditing or any other specialty—will need to create jobs centered around ensuring that bots are working effectively.
+That oversight will require two different skillsets: the first is managing the bots, but the second is actually knowing what they’re doing to verify that they’re doing it correctly.
 There are also opportunities to build software bots but this will quickly become a highly commoditized activity in most cases and mirgrate to low cost markets.

 Unlike supervising people, supervising a bot is more about managing outcomes than managing the process.
 It won’t, for example, require knowing the intricacies of programming the bots, but it will require learning the technology required to direct them.
 Luckily, this software already exists, and with drag-and-drop functionality, it’s already intuitive even for first-time users.

 University programs are never static.
-Curricula change every year—every semester even—based on new insights into their fields of study.
+Curricula change every year—every semester even—based on new insights into various fields of study.
 There will be much more reliance in the future to provide students with valuable training in practical tasks that replace the on-the-job training they would otherwise have had in the first formative years of their careers.
-There are many challenges to this route that will need to be overcome, however, such as the high-cost of post secondary education in markets such as the United States, weak primary and secondary educational systems that do not prepare students for more advanced learning, in some markets little or no access to any quality educational services.
+There are many challenges to this route that will need to be overcome, however, such as the high-cost of post secondary education in markets such as the United States, weak primary and secondary educational systems that do not prepare students for more advanced learning, and in some markets, little or no access to quality educational services.

 But we shouldn’t be afraid, either.